paulfoley/Udacity_Nanodegree-Data_Analyst/Dating_Data-Explore/README.md

 # Data Explore - Dating Data

-Dating data is fascinating!
+As a nerd, dating data is fascinating!
 In this exploration we'll be using [Town Charts](hhttp://www.towncharts.com/) populaton data to explore what area features relate to an areas single percentage.

 ## Dating Data Exploration

-The two primary features were most interested in for this exploration are:

-* % Single Men
-* % Single Women

-The area features we will be exploring how they relate to single percentage are:

-* % Male
-* % Female
-* Age
+In this exploration, we'll explore what features of an area effect single ratios, and what that means for dating.
+Specifically we'll look at two hypothesis's in the dating community.

+### Hypothesis 1

+There is a widespread theory that the gender ratio of an area effects single percentage of that gender.
+This, from a theory, standpoint makes complete sense as human coupling (usually) is 1 to 1.
+Therefore if there is a gender imbalance of 54 guys for every 46 girls, there will be atleast 8 guys single.
+In this exploration we'll actually dig into the data and see how the ratio of women to men effect single percentage of that specific gender.

+### Hypothesis 2

+Another widespread theory is that age effects single percentage.
+For example, in areas with younger population, i.e. college towns there's a much higher percentage of single people, for a list of proposed reasons such as people are less serious about marriage, less serious about creating families, and for those in college life is potentially more of a transitory time with people enrolling and graduating.
+We'll be exploring this hypothesis, specifically how single percentage changes with age for different genders.

 ## Getting Started